 Current topics available include:

-- Coping with anxiety through mindfulness and grounding skills
+- Coping with social anxiety

-- Improve your sleep habits and sleep quality
+- Healthier sleep habits

-To schedule your Skills-Based Consultation, just make a brief initial appointment by calling CPS at 609-258-3141 or via the MyUHS online portal.
+To schedule your Skills-Based Consultation, just make a brief initial consultation appointment by calling CPS at 609-258-3141 or via the MyUHS online portal.
 A Counselor will help you get set up with your Skills-Based Consultation and answer any questions you may have.

 If you are already seeing a Counselor at CPS, talk to them about your interest in a Skills-Based Consultation and they will help you get set up.